MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

 ### d.
 Restore TimeSolution Database

 Open SQL Server Management Studio.
+You will be presented with the "Connect" window.
 If you don't remember the Server Name, click Browse-> Local, and you'll see the server name (it should be the only entry).

 Be sure to check "Trust Server Certificate".